maccracken/anuenue/docs/development/state.md

 The third file the M0 plan anticipated (`src/hsv.cyr`) still hasn't earned a split — `hsv_rainbow` is ~30 lines and lives in `filter.cyr`.
-Revisit at M3 (UTF-8 grapheme awareness) if the grapheme-boundary logic crowds the filter loop.
+M3 added the UTF-8 / cluster surface to `filter.cyr`
+without crowding the HSV math; revisit only if M5 (perf pass) inlines a phase-cached escape buffer that wants to live next to the HSV→RGB geometry.

 ## Binary